wanghao9610/X-SAM/README.md

 We recommend that everyone use English to communicate in issues, as this helps developers from around the world discuss, share experiences, and answer questions together.

-*If you have any questions or want to collaborate, please feel free to open an issue and don't hesitate to [contact](mailto:wanghao9610@gmail.com) `wanghao9610@gmail.com`.*
+*If you have any questions or would like to collaborate, please feel free to open an issue or reach out to me at `wanghao9610@gmail.com`.*

 ## :boom: Updates